 results of re-assessment of a supplier and its quality issues and impact on materials.

-The Material Qualification is carried out as a part of <ChangeManagementCode> <ChangeManagementTitle>.
+The Material Qualification is carried out as a part of {{ ChangeManagementCode }} {{ ChangeManagementTitle }}.

 Selection of a Supplier

-Suppliers/Alternative Suppliers are selected and qualified as described in <SuppliersCode> <SuppliersTitle>.
+Suppliers/Alternative Suppliers are selected and qualified as described in {{ SuppliersCode }} {{ SuppliersTitle }}.

 Initial risk classification of the new material

 To determine the initial criticality of the new material from an existing or new supplier to determine the scope of supplier qualification or its requalification (if required) and further measures within the area of Material Qualification, the members of the Risk Management Team perform an initial risk classification of the material.
-Risk Management Team members with the material requester shall classify initial material-related risk according to <QRM_Code> <QRM_Title> principles and this SOP.
+Risk Management Team members with the material requester shall classify initial material-related risk according to {{ QRM_Code }} {{ QRM_Title }} principles and this SOP.

-Purchasing inquires about the supply chain of the new material from the supplier and checks whether the supplier has already been utilized in the past (period: <5 years) but was rejected as recorded in actual <SupplierEvaluation> records.
+Purchasing inquires about the supply chain of the new material from the supplier and checks whether the supplier has already been utilized in the past (period: {{ 5 years) but was rejected as recorded in actual {{ SupplierEvaluation }} records.
 Likewise, the current delivery time is communicated to Operations for production planning.
-If the supplier was previously rejected, it must be re-qualified according <SuppliersCode> <SuppliersTitle>.
+If the supplier was previously rejected, it must be re-qualified according {{ SuppliersCode }} {{ SuppliersTitle }}.

-In the case of a new supplier, refer to <SuppliersCode> <SuppliersTitle> and leverage the conclusion.
+In the case of a new supplier, refer to {{ SuppliersCode }} {{ SuppliersTitle }} and leverage the conclusion.

 The Risk Assessment Team assigns an initial risk level (low, medium, or high) to the new material based on the potential risk factors, which is increased by one level in the event of an increased delivery time outside the production planning and leads to a bottleneck.
 Furthermore, the following items raise the risk level and require consideration: